ALL

 • If you’re having CABG surgery, the arteries or veins needed for the grafts will be taken and prepared.
 Your surgery will begin once that’s done.

-While the surgeon works on your heart you may be connected to a heart-lung machine (cardiopulmonary bypass machine), which takes over the work your heart and lungs do.
-Some surgeons don’t use the heart-lung machine for CABG surgery.
+While the surgeon works on your heart you may be connected to a heart-lung machine (cardiopulmonary bypass machine).
+This machine takes over the work your heart and lungs do.
+Some surgeons don't use the heart-lung machine for CABG surgery.

 The perfusionist always watches the heart-lung machine.
 Once the surgery is done, the machine will do less and less work as your heart and lungs take over again.

-In most cases, when the surgery is finished your breastbone will be closed with 6 or 7 thin stainless steel wires.
-These wires rarely cause any problems and will stay in for the rest of your life.
+In most cases, when the surgery is finished your breastbone will be closed with 6 or 7 thin stainless-steel wires.
+These wires rarely cause problems and will stay in for the rest of your life.
 Once your other incisions are stitched up, a chest drainage tube will be inserted to take away any fluid that builds up in your chest because of the surgery.

 Go to Top